 As an experienced, frequent hiker, in decent shape, I would say the Incline was very hard.
-Totally worth it!
+It was totally worth it!
 But very hard.
 Again, that is subjective.
 There were local trail runners who were just flying up that thing compared to me, just getting in their morning workout probably.

-I would say for most average people though, this is a very difficult trail, don’t let the short distance fool you.
-Then, do your body, joints and knees a favor and hike down the Barr Trail instead of attempting to go down the stairs.
+I would say for most average people though, this is a very difficult trail.
+Don’t let the short distance fool you.
+Then, do your body, joints, and knees a favor and hike down the Barr Trail instead of attempting to go back down the stairs.

 But honestly, once you start, I think going down the stairs seems way worse than pushing through.
 They are extremely steep and I do believe you are more like to slip or trip going back down than you are going up, even if you do trip on the way up, you’re also more likely to only scrape a shin or knee vs tumbling down the Incline if you were headed downhill.

-Even if you think you won’t make it all the way to the top, there is a bailout point just over half way up where the Barr Trail intersects with the Incline.
+Even if you think you won’t make it all the way to the top, there is a bailout point just over halfway up where the Barr Trail intersects with the Incline.
 It is very well marked.
 I would recommend you at least push through to that first intersection of the Barr Trail, revel in the view, then hike down the Barr Trail if you must turn around.